zahidi14/Cyber-port/30-day-challenge/day-01.md

 ---

 ## 🎯 Goal
-set up the portfolio structure and document. the purpose of this 30-day SOC/Red team Challenge.
+This portfolio documents my 30-day SOC and Red Team Challenge, designed to strengthen both defensive and offensive cybersecurity skills.
+All activities are conducted in a controlled and isolated environment, built on a Proxmox server and a personal PC homelab.

 ---

 ## 🎬 What I did
-- Created Githun repo
+- Created Github repo
 - Added main directories:
     -`/30-days-challenge/` - for dayli report
     -`/homelab/` for blue team and red teamp projects